 - Village Park in Empire is connected to a popular beach with plenty of parking, and also consists of a direct drive-in launch.

 ● Leland Township Harbor is a full-service protected marina with a public boat launch, ample parking, and restroom facilities.
 It’s surrounded by sandy beaches and located next to Fishtown.

 - Good Harbor Bay Beach is a popular destination for families.
 Outfitted with picnic tables, basic facilities, and plenty of space, it offers unparalleled views of North Manitou Island.

 - North Bar is one of Northern Michigan’s most popular beaches, owing to the shallow, crystal-clear waters of North Bar Lake, which is separated from Lake Michigan by a couple of low dunes.

 - Lake Street Beach is located right next to Blu in Glen Arbor.
-It has on-street parking and plenty of sandy beach where you can swim or look for stones.
+It has on-street parking and plenty of sandy beaches where you can swim or look for stones.

 - Esch Beach is just 4 miles south of Empire.
 It’s a large sandy beach located where the shallow, warm stream known as Otter Creek empties into Lake Michigan—a perfect place for kids to splash around.

 - Glen Haven has a boardwalk that takes you from the parking lot to the wide, sandy slopes of this beautiful beach.
 Located in Glen Arbor Township, Glen Haven also has drinking water and restrooms.

 - Peterson Beach is a more secluded spot on the west side of M22 with restrooms and beautiful views of the Empire Bluffs.